gbv/daia/daia.md

 timestamp   datetime             time the DAIA response was generated
 ----------- -------------------- ----------------------------------------------------------------------

+A DAIA response sent by a DAIA server in response to a request MUST only contain [documents] matching queried [request identifiers].
+A document matches a given request identifier if the request identifier is repeated in document field `id`, `requested`, or both.
+A DAIA response MAY contain multiple documents that match the esame request identifier.
-DAIA clients MUST treat fields with empty JSON arrays (`document`, `item`, `available`, `unavailable`, and `limitation`) equal to non-existing fields.

-A DAIA server MAY include additional fields which SHOULD be ignored by DAIA clients.
+DAIA clients MUST treat fields with empty JSON arrays (possible fields `document`, `item`, `available`, `unavailable`, and `limitation`) equal to non-existing fields.
+A DAIA server MAY include additional fields not included in this specification.
+Additional fields SHOULD be ignored by DAIA clients.

 ## Documents

 [documents]: #documents

-A **document** is a JSON object with one mandatory and three optional fields:
+A **document** is a JSON object with one mandatory and four optional fields:

 name      type                    description
 --------- ------------- --------- ------------------------------------------
-id        URI           mandatory globally unique identifier of the document requested string        optional  request identifier matching this document href      URL           optional  human-readable web page about the document item      array of item optional  set of instances or copies of the document
+id        URI           mandatory globally unique identifier of the document requested string        optional  request identifier matching this document href      URL           optional  human-readable web page about the document about     string        optional  textual description of the document item      array of item optional  set of instances or copies of the document
 --------- ------------- --------- ------------------------------------------

-A [DAIA response] sent by a DAIA server in response to a request MUST only contain documents matching queried [request identifiers].
-A document matches a given request identifier if the request identifier is repeated in field `id`, in field `requested`, or in both fields.
+Documents typically refer to works or editions of publications.

 ### Example {.unnumbered}

+A DAIA server at `http://example.org/` is queried with [request identifier] `PPN 62486362X`.
+The DAIA server returns an institution and a document.
+The request identifier is mapped to the document URI `http://d-nb.info/1001703464`:

 ```
-GET /?format=json&id=gvk:ppn:57793371X HTTP/1.1
+GET /?format=json&id=PPN%2062486362X HTTP/1.1
 Host: example.org
 User-Agent: MyDAIAClient/1.0
 Accept: application/json